-Gene expression profiling is considered experimental / investigational to evaluate the site of origin of a tumor of unknown primary, or to distinguish a primary from a metastatic tumor.
+Gene expression and/or comprehensive genomic profiling is considered experimental / investigational to evaluate the site of origin of a tumor of unknown primary, to distinguish a primary from a metastatic tumor, or to guide treatment selection.

 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.